-At the closing of this agreement we received \$8.7 million.
-In addition, at the one year anniversary of the agreement we will receive up to \$3.7 million and we will receive an additional \$1 million within 24 months after closing or earlier upon the achievement of a milestone.
-Any contingent liabilities which arise in the future relating to our former business could reduce the \$3.7 million receipt.
+At the closing of this agreement we received \$8.7 million in cash proceeds.
+In addition, at the one year anniversary of the agreement, October 12, 2006, we were due up to \$3.7 million (the anniversary payment due from Uluru on October 12, 2006 was not paid, Uluru has assured us that payment is forthcoming upon the closing of a financing, and the parties will continue to negotiate the terms of such deferral) and within 24 months after closing or earlier upon the achievement of a milestone we are scheduled to receive an additional \$1 million.
+Any contingent liabilities which arise in the future relating to our former business could reduce the \$3.7 million amount.
 Additional payments of up to \$7.2 million may be made upon the achievement of certain additional milestones.

-The upfront payment of this transaction allowed Access to immediately retire our \$2.6 million of Secured Convertible Notes held by Cornell Capital Partners and its affiliate and the various agreements relating to these notes.
+The upfront payment of \$8.7 million of this transaction allowed Access to immediately retire our \$2.6 million of Secured Convertible Notes held by Cornell Capital Partners and its affiliate and the various agreements relating to these notes.
 Such notes were secured by all of our assets.
-In addition, the elimination of the manufacturing and regulatory costs associated with the oral care business, as well as required employees for these marketed products and product candidates are expected to reduce our burn rate substantially.
+In addition, the elimination of the manufacturing and regulatory costs associated with the oral care business, as well as required employees for these marketed products and product candidates reduced our burn rate substantially.